Inutiles,

-Our ambition is to bring simplicity to the classic dive watch, and we are pleased to launch our new dive watch.
+Our ambition is to bring simplicity to the classic dive watch, and we're delighted to launch our new dive watch.

-We have developed a high-end watch with the best materials, to achieve a durable automatic watch that you can wear wherever you are at sea, in the office, while playing sports
+We've developed a top-of-the-range watch using the finest materials to create a durable automatic watch that you can wear wherever you go - at sea, in the office, while playing sport and much more.

 A timepiece, therefore, to watch it go by.
 Nowadays, all you have to do is turn on a computer, a mobile phone, or even look at the door of a microwave oven, to find out what time it is...
 The competition is enormous.
 The time is everywhere.